Arkansas Overtime and Labor Laws

-While the current federal minimum wage is $7.25 per hour, Arkansas has set the minimum wage at $10 per hour for 2020, with an increase to $11 per hour for 2021.
+While the current federal minimum wage is $7.25 per hour, Arkansas has set the minimum wage at $10 per hour for 2020, with an increase to $11 per hour as of 1/1/2021.
 The Arkansas minimum wage rates for prior years were:

 These rates apply to all employers with four or more employees in Arkansas.

 Even employers who are not subject to the state minimum wage laws must adhere to the federal minimum wage if they are required to comply with the FLSA.
 The vast majority of employers in Arkansas are subject to the FLSA and must pay employees at least the federal minimum wage as well as overtime pay.

 Arkansas state labor laws on overtime pay require employers with 4 or more employees to pay time and a-half for all hours worked over 40 per work week, unless an employee is properly classified as exempt.
 State law provides a specific exemption for agricultural employees, and does not apply to any employee exempt from the overtime requirements of the federal Fair Labor Standards Act.
 As a result, the federal wage and hour law (FLSA) applies and requires overtime pay to covered, nonexempt employees under that law.
 An employer that either requires or permits an employee to work overtime is generally required to pay that employee overtime for those hours.
 Overtime is considered any hours worked over 40 hours per workweek, and the pay for overtime hours is at least one and one-half times an employee’s regular pay rate.

 An employer doesn’t violate overtime laws by requiring employees to work overtime, (ie “mandatory overtime”), as long as they are properly compensated at the premium rate required by law.